Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 ```js
 const { quatloosIssuer, quatloosMint, quatloosAmountMath, quatloosBrand } = makeIssuerKit('quatloos');
 ```
-First, you take a string naming a new to the system `brand` and use it as the argument to `makeIssuerKit()`.
-The name underestimates its power; in addition to returning a new `issuer` for the specified `brand`, it also returns a new `mint`, `amountMath`, and formal `brand` for the argument.
+First, you pass a string naming a new `brand` to `makeIssuerKit()`.
+As noted above, a `make<Foo>Kit()` method creates both a new Foo, in this case an `issuer`, and some other things.
+Here it also creates a new `mint`, `amountMath`, and formal `brand` for the argument, and returns all four new objects.
 All are in one-to-one associations with each other.

 In this case, you used the string 'quatloos' to name the `brand`.
 As good programming style, you included the `brand` name in the variable names where you store the new `issuer`, `mint`, `amountMath`, and `brand`.